 In accordance with EITF 00-27, "Application of Issue No. 98-5 to Certain Convertible Instruments", the Company has charged the beneficial conversion feature to operations.
 In addition, the Company allocated the proceeds of issuance between the convertible debt and the detachable warrants based on their relative fair values.
 Accordingly, the Company recognized the relative fair value of the warrants of \$288,921 as a component of stockholders' deficit.
-The Company recorded further interest expense over the term of the secured convertible notes of \$64,908 resulting from the difference between the fair value and carrying value of \$494,500 at conversion in 2007.
+The Company recorded further interest expense over the term of the secured convertible notes of \$64,908 resulting from the difference between the fair value and carrying value at the date of issuance.
+The carrying value of the convertible notes was accreted to the face value of \$494,500 at conversion in 2007.
 During the year ended December 31, 2007 all of the notes were converted at \$0.25 per share resulting in the issue of 1,978,000 shares of the Company's common stock.
-Additionally, interest expense of \$64,908 has been accreted increasing the carrying value of the convertible debentures to \$494,500 immediately prior to the conversion, and accrued interest of \$35,333 was forefeited on conversion.
+Additionally, interest expense of \$64,908 has been accreted increas ing the carrying value of the convertible debentures to \$494,500 immediately prior to the conversion, and accrued interest of \$35,333 was forfeited on conversion.